A HISTORY IMMEMORIAL

 PRODUCING AND SUSTAINING OUD

-Black Oud oil is painstakingly distilled from the aguru heartwood by careful steaming, and its yields are incredibly small: 70 kg of even the densest wood will not yield more than a 20ml bottle of our Black Oud.
+Black Oud oil is painstakingly distilled from the aguru heartwood by careful steaming, and its yields are incredibly small: 70 kg of even the densest wood will not yield more than a 20ml bottle of pure Oud.

 Climate change and overharvesting have put aquilaria at risk, and it is now protected by the CITES treaty, with international trade monitored closely to ensure sustainability.